Live chat is a powerful tool, but like any tool, it needs to be used properly to get the maximum utility out of it.

 Earlier, we talked about the multiple touchpoints a customer can have when interacting with you.
 With that in mind, one final best practice is to think about how you can continue the relationship with a customer after their support experience is over.

 Think about evergreen resources you could have your support team send to customers while your chat is winding down, like:

 - Upcoming or previously recorded webinars

 - “How-to” docs

 - A link to sign up to your email list

 The resources you send should be relevant to what your customer was chatting about, or a natural “next step” in the process of supporting them.
 For example, if a customer contacted you with a question about the ingredients in your all-natural body lotion, you might send them to a blog post on the subject.
 Or if they were on your pricing page and about to purchase your software, a video about getting set up might be the natural next step.

-Sending them these resources doesn’t just make them feel valued (although it does!): it cuts down on the amount of times they need to contact you again, because you’ve already anticipated exactly what they need to succeed.
+Sending them these resources doesn’t just make them feel valued (although it really does!): it cuts down on the number of times they need to contact you again because you’ve already anticipated exactly what they need to succeed.

 5 companies with a successful live chat support experience